sassoftware/python-swat/doc/source/api.rst

 ~~~~~~~~~~~~~~~

 :attr:`CASColumn.str` can be used to access the values of a CAS table
-column as stings and apply operations.
+column as strings and apply operations.
 They are accessed as
 ``CASColumn.str.<method/property>``.

 .. autosummary::